dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-How is Working Group membership defined in the long run?
-This could be the topic of a follow-on Process DEP while this DEP is in Draft status..

-The intention is to retroactively document the entire Dat protocol in the form of DEPs, but a specific plan for this hasn't been worked out yet.
-This is expected to be tackled by the Working Group while this DEP is in Draft status.

-How mutable should Draft Standards DEPs be over time?
-What about Process DEPs?
+How mutable should "Draft" Standards DEPs be over time?
+What about Informational DEPs?
 Should there be an additional status ("Living"?) for DEPs that are expected to evolve, or is this against the whole philosophy of having specific stable documents to reference?
-This is expected to be decided while this DEP is in Draft status.
+This is expected to be clarified while this DEP itself is in Draft status.

+Does "Active" status mean that implementation is *mandatory*, and that features *must* be implemented unless they are explicitly optional?
+How would this expectation be enforced for third-party software?
+This is expected to be clarified when concrete examples arise.

 # Changelog
 [changelog]: #changelog

-- 2018-01-15: TODO: First complete draft submitted for review
+- 2018-01-24: DEP process and governance model is discussed by Working Group